 The episodes would happen suddenly, and randomly until I began dreading leaving my room all together.
 I would have someone escort me wherever I went.
 I was scared that one day my episode would be so bad that I would collapse and die.
 My heart would think it was actually exploding and that would be it.
 I would wake up in the middle of the night in sweat and vomit out of panic – one night, the campus EMTs had to be called at 3am.
 I was really dying this time!
 Nope.
 I wasn’t.

-When I was 19, I was diagnosed with severe panic disorder, agoraphobia, and generalized anxiety disorder (GAD).
-Turns out, all these were being fueled by an underlying disorder categorized by cycles of intense highs and lows.
+When I was 19, I was diagnosed with severe panic disorder and generalized anxiety disorder (GAD).
+Turns out, all these were being fueled by an underlying and more stigmatized disorder categorized by cycles of intense highs and lows.

 Back then, I felt so relieved that I finally understood what was going on inside my body.
 This is great!
 If we know what’s wrong, we can treat it?
 Right!?
 Once again, I was wrong.
 The brain is a complex system and it takes trial and error to target the right neurotransmitters with treatment.
 It took years to stabilize my life but since identifying the issue, I have been able to better manage my episodes and deal with the highs and lows in more strategic ways.
 At first, I felt ashamed that the only thing that could keep me afloat was a cocktail of medication that would mitigate but not eliminate symptoms.